Nothing puts a smile on my kids face like the mention of fresh baked muffins for breakfast.

 - In a separate medium bowl, mix together sugar, milk, vanilla, coconut oil, butter, egg, and diced apple.

 - Slowly add dry ingredients, stirring with wooden spoon until the dry in fully incorporated.
 Don't over mix.

 - Divide into 6 jumbo or 12 mini lined or greased muffins tins.

-- Sprinkle about a tsp of crumble on each one.
+- Sprinkle about a teaspoon of crumble on each one.
 Bake for about 20 min or until lightly brown.